pandell/gulp-jslint-simple/README.md

             vars: true
         }))
         .pipe(jslint.report({
-            // example of using a jshint reporter
+            // example of using a JSHint reporter
             reporter: require('jshint-stylish').reporter
         }));
 });